“A writer is someone who has taught his mind to misbehave.”

 He is a former Trustee and Member of the Board of English PEN, and was elected an Honorary Vice-President of that body in 2014, for his work organizing and curating an auction of annotated first editions by famous writers, held at Sotheby’s in May 2013.
 Entitled First Editions, Second Thoughts, the auction raised over £439,200 to further the work of English Pen.
 Highlights included annotated first editions by Julian Barnes, Quentin Blake, Kazuo Ishiguro, JK Rowling, Colm Toibin, and Jeanette Winterson, amongst many others. https://www.englishpen.org/events/highlights-from-the-first-editions-second-thoughts-auction/

-He lives in Salisbury, is married to Belinda Kitchin and has two children, Anna who is a forensic psychologist, and Aaron (‘Bertie’) who is a wildlife photographer and campaigner and online TV presenter (www.aarongekoski.com).
+He lives in Salisbury, UK and New Zealand, is married to Belinda Kitchin and has two children, Anna who is a forensic psychologist, and Aaron (‘Bertie’) who is a wildlife photographer and campaigner and online TV presenter (www.aarongekoski.com).

 Literary Agent: Peter Straus, of Rogers, Coleridge and White.
 More details